Why Choosing Whole Foods is Better than Counting Calories for Weight Loss

 Understanding Calories: The Energy Unit of Food and Its Role in Popular Diets

-Calorie describes the energy the body gets from foods or uses on various activities.
-Many diet approaches are counting calories as a way to lose weight.
+Calories are a unit of measurement that describes the energy the body gets from foods or uses in various activities.
+Many diets focus on counting calories as a way to lose weight.

 Calories in Food